 I believe that through talking things through in a therapeutic relationship with a counsellor we have the ability to find our own solutions and to make sense of the things that have been troubling us.
 I will work to help empower you to make the positive changes that you want in your life.

-Alongside this I have over ten years' experience of working therapeutically with children, young people and their parents and carers through my work in a variety of settings which includes schools, homes and the wider community.
-This work has involved working collaboratively with families and having individual sessions with children and young people.
+I have been working therapeutically and peripatetically with a mixed client base of adults, children and young people for over 10 years in a variety of settings which includes schools, homes and the wider community.
+This therapeutic work has involved working collaboratively with families and having individual 1:1 sessions with children and young people.

 I have been seeing clients at The Banbury Therapy Centre for over three years where I also worked for the Children's Voice service within Oxfordshire Family Mediation.
 The Children's Voice service offered counselling support to children of families who were going through a separation or divorce.

 Below are some of the issues that I work with: